 President and CEO

-As founding CEO of The Hub, Margaret Loesch oversees all business and creative areas of the television network for kids and their families.
-The network is a joint venture between Discovery Communications and Hasbro, Inc. On October 10, 2010 it re-branded from the former Discovery Kids Network and presently reaches approximately 60 million U.S. cable and satellite households.
+Margaret Loesch is the founding President and Chief Executive Officer of the Hub Network, champions of family fun and the only network dedicated to providing kids and their families entertainment they can watch together.
+Loesch oversees all business and creative areas of the network.
+The Hub Network is a multi-platform joint venture between Discovery Communications and Hasbro, Inc. On October 10, 2010 it re-branded from the former Discovery Kids Network and presently reaches nearly 71 million U.S. cable and satellite households.

-During her long and successful career, Ms. Loesch has held senior roles with numerous leading companies as both a creative and business executive.
-In addition to her current position with The Hub, she was the first President and CEO of Crown Media United States, responsible for the creation of its U.S. cable television network, Hallmark Channel; and President of Television, Worldwide, of the Jim Henson Group, where she served as executive producer of “Bear in the Big Blue House.”
+During her long and successful career, Loesch has held senior roles with numerous leading companies as both a creative and business executive.
+She was the first President and CEO of Crown Media United States, responsible for the creation of its U.S. cable television network, Hallmark Channel; and President of Television, Worldwide, of the Jim Henson Group, where she served as executive producer of “Bear in the Big Blue House.”

-From 1979 to 1984, she was Executive Vice President of Hanna-Barbera Productions, where she oversaw the development and production of more than 500 hours of programming, including “Richie Rich,” “The World's Greatest Superfriends" and “Smurfs.”
+From 1979 to 1984, she was Executive Vice President of Hanna-Barbera Productions, where she oversaw the development and production of more than 500 hours of programming, including “Richie Rich,” “The World's Greatest Super Friends,” “Scooby Doo,” and “Smurfs.”
 Loesch's additional experience includes work with ABC and NBC broadcasting networks.
 She also co-founded the family media company The Hatchery.

 Her deep commitment to quality children’s and family television entertainment is further demonstrated by her involvement in various industry organizations.
-She has served on the board of trustees of Sesame Workshop, producers of educational children's programs including the iconic “Sesame Street," and is currently on the advisory board of the Coalition for Quality Children's Media.
-She also serves as Treasurer of the board of directors for the Television Academy of Arts & Sciences Foundation.
+She has served on the board of trustees of Sesame Workshop, the acclaimed producers of educational children's programs, including the iconic “Sesame Street.”
+She is currently on the advisory board of the Coalition for Quality Children's Media.
+She also serves as Vice Chairman of the board of directors for the Academy of Television Arts & Sciences Foundation.